MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/adobe-acrobat-as-PDF-viewer-in-teams.md

 1. Search **Adobe Acrobat**, select **Add** next to the app name and then select **Add**.

+   :::image type="content" source="media/add-adobe-acrobat.PNG" alt-text="Add Abode Acrobat app for all users." lightbox="media/add-adobe-acrobat-app.PNG":::

 1. Select **Save**.

-   :::image type="content" source="media/add-adobe-acrobat.PNG" alt-text="Add Abode Acrobat app for all users." lightbox="media/add-adobe-acrobat-app.PNG":::

-If you want to block the Abode Acrobat app for users, either for an individually or for a group, you can assign a [custom app permission policy](teams-app-permission-policies.md).
+If you want to block the Abode Acrobat app for users, either for an individual or for a group, you can assign a [custom app permission policy](teams-app-permission-policies.md).

-Know the following information about this fucntionality:
+Know the following information about this functionality:

-* After the policy is setup, it typically takes few hours for users to view the app.
+* After the policy is setup, it typically takes few hours for users to view the installed app.
 * Currently, Adobe Acrobat doesn't allow users to pin PDF files as a tab in a channel.
-* PDF viewing experience in the Assignments app continues to remain the same as now.
+* PDF viewing experience in the Assignments app continues to remain the same.
-* On Teams mobile, you cannot set Abobe Acrobat as the default PDF viewer.
+* On Teams mobile, you can't set Adobe Acrobat as the default PDF viewer.